TritonDataCenter/triton-cmon/docs/INSTALLING.md

 # Introduction

-This procedure walks you through the process of setting up the Container Monitoring System, or CMON.
-This guide is intended to cover CMON itself, and only provides an example of setting Prometheus to monitor CMON.
+This procedure describes the process of setting up the Container Monitoring System, or CMON.

+This guide covers CMON itself, and only provides an example of setting up Prometheus to monitor CMON.
 Adequately scaling Prometheus, or using alternative metric collection agents is outside the scope of this document.

 This procedure assumes you have already completed the following prerequisite
 tasks:

 * Install Triton Data Center.
 * [Setup and configure Triton CNS][cns] (Triton Container Name Service).
-* Have the `node-triton` command line tool installed on your workstation.
+* Install the `node-triton` command line tool on your workstation.

 [cns]: https://github.com/joyent/triton-cns/blob/master/docs/operator-guide.md

 ## Install and Configure CMON

-This step only needs to be done one time per datacenter.
+Installing and configuring CMON is done once per data center.

 ### Create the CMON zone

-Update to the latest sdcadm
+Update to the latest sdcadm, run:

     sdcadm self-update --latest

-Install the cmon zone on the headnode
+Install the cmon zone on the headnode, run:

     sdcadm post-setup cmon

-Validate the cmon0 instance
+Validate the cmon0 instance.
+This example shows that the cmon0 instance was created.

     [root@headnode (eg1) ~]# sdcadm insts cmon
     INSTANCE                              SERVICE  HOSTNAME  VERSION                                     ALIAS